RCODI/rcodi-blog/content/project/OSS-SCM/index.md

 ## Background
 Researcher Vineet Mohanty is working resolve a number of defects and improve the mean repair time of the interdependices of open-source supply chain software instances.
-Reduction of repair time and defects will lead to a more efficient supply chain model, with the potential to save a substantial amount of resources within the supply chain industry.
+Reduction of repair time and defects will lead to a more efficient supply chain model, which in turn could save a substantial amount of resources within supply chains.
 <br>

 ## Objective